Expat Residential Mortgages

 You may generally be required to put down a larger deposit than for other UK residents and, although a handful of lenders can consider providing you with a mortgage based on you putting down a 10% deposit, most require at least 20%; with more borrowing options opening up to you if you put down larger deposits still.

 Mortgage affordability assessments are very detailed these days, particularly following Regulatory changes to the overall mortgage marketplace.
 All potential mortgagors need to complete detailed budget planners, providing confirmation of their income and expenditure - before any Bank or Building Society can make a lending decision.
 If you are paid in a foreign currency, lenders are also obliged to make detailed assessments taking into account potential fluctuations in exchange rates.
-Feel free to email us now at email@example.com if you want to obtain a free quote or chat about your circumstances.
+Feel free to email us now at firstname.lastname@example.org or complete our enquiry form if you want to obtain a free quote or chat about your circumstances.

 Key to the Regulatory changes affecting expats is The Mortgage Credit Directive (MCD) which came into force in March 2016.
 Most importantly, if you are not paid in Sterling, your mortgage will be classed as a foreign currency loan and there are specific rules that lenders must now abide by:

 Where an MCD regulated mortgage contract relates to a foreign currency loan, […] the MCD mortgage lender must ensure:

 (1) the consumer has a right to convert the MCD regulated mortgage contract into an alternative currency under specified conditions; or